Karthikeyanc2/Visualizing-Cardon-Rotations-and-Gimbal-Lock/README.md

 # Visualizing-Euler-Rotations-and-Gimbal-Lock
 Interactive Visualization of Euler angle rotation in different sequences along with translation

-Note 1 : This model works only for euler rotation and not for Cardon rotations
+Note 1 : This model works only for euler rotations and not for Cardon rotations

-Note 2 : Translations must be done first before rotations
+Note 2 : Translations always happens w.r.t initial coordinates

 Use '+' and '-' buttons for translating and rotating w.r.t different axeses